What Does A Nutrition Coach Do?

 Nutrition coaches are passionate people.
 Typically they enter the field because they love eating nourishing foods that support their health, and love inspiring others to do the same.
 But how exactly do they do that, and what career opportunities are out there for them?

-Here’s a glimpse into just some of the opportunities that are available for certified nutrition coach:
+Here’s a glimpse into just some of the opportunities that are available for a certified nutrition coach:

 - Provide Coaching Sessions & Nutrition Advice